kohrongying/todayilearn/src/posts/2022/06/exception-handling.md

 a end
 ```

-## attempt 3 - try/except at bottom of stacktrace
+## Attempt 3 - try/except at bottom of stacktrace
 ```python
 def a():
     try: